lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/calibimg.rst

 CalibrateTask
 #############

-Given a properly characterized exposure (which means one with a PSF determined and shipped along with the image, commonly done previous to running this Task by :doc:`CharacterizeImage <charimg>`), detect sources, measure their positions, and do a photometric measurement on them.
+Given a background subtracted image, a PSF, and initial astrometric solution (all commonly provided to this task by :doc:`CharacterizeImage <charimg>`), this task will detect sources, measure their positions, and do a photometric calibration on them.

 This task is implemented in the `lsst.pipe.tasks`_ module.